Speech and Language Therapy

 We offer one-on-one speech and language therapy, as well as integrating speech and language learning into lessons.

-A speech and language therapist is based in each classroom providing coaching to staff and input to children throughout the school day.
+A key speech and language therapist is based in each classroom providing coaching to staff and input to children throughout the school day.
 Therapists are closely involved in planning and reviewing lessons, helping to tailor them to pupils’ needs.
-Children are also offered individual or group speech and language support in therapy rooms attached to their classrooms.
+Children are offered individual or group speech and language support in therapy rooms attached to their classrooms or individual support within the classroom dependent on the child's needs.
 Our therapists aim to develop children’s functional communication, help them to access the curriculum, and build their confidence in communicating.

 Our speech and language therapy staff understand each child’s difficulties and strengths.
 They support all school staff to use language which is tailored to each pupil’s comprehension levels.